6 Best Email Tools With Revenue Attribution (2026)

 Revenue attribution connects email engagement to actual purchases, upgrades, and conversions.
 When someone receives an email, clicks through, and buys, the revenue is attributed to that email.
 When someone receives a sequence that leads to a plan upgrade, the upgrade revenue is attributed to the sequence.

 Not all email tools track this.
 And among those that do, the quality of attribution varies significantly.
+If you want to understand how revenue attribution fits into the bigger picture, our guide on calculating email marketing ROI for SaaS covers the full framework.

 How Email Revenue Attribution Works